 3) Heat Treatment Rig, a fully self-contained unit with a Generator

-The industry standard for North America has been an 85 Volt heater that covers approximately 120 sq in.
-Each heater is designed to draw 45 amps at 85 Volts, generating 3600 watts(3.6kw) of power when connected in a standard parallel circuit.
+The industry standard for North America has been an 85 Volt heater that covers approximately 120 square inches.
+The heater’s design specifies 45 amps at 85 Volts, generating 3600 watts(3.6kw) of power when connected in a standard parallel circuit.

-The heaters are constructed by hand with 20’ of high resistance Nickel Chrome wire providing the body of the heater.
-This Ni-Cr wire is then tig welded on both ends to 9” lower resistance to create “cold tails”.
-The wire is then woven through die-pressed ceramic beads, with 90 amp camlock connectors on each end.
-Ceramic beads are widely available is various chemical compositions and grades of quality.
+The heaters are constructed by hand with a 20′ high-resistance Nickel Chrome wire providing the heater’s body.
+This Ni-Cr wire is then tig welded on both ends to 9″ lower resistance to create “cold tails.”
+We weld the wire through die-pressed ceramic beads, with 90 amp cam lock connectors on each end.
+Ceramic beads are widely available in various chemical compositions and grades of quality.
 Typically the higher quality beads have a higher percentage of sintered alumina.

 Secondary cables often referred to as Triple Cable Sets (TCS) consist of 2 power carrying cables, and 1 type K compensating cable.

-The standard construction for a 3 – heater TCS would use 2 welding cables (#2), and a shielded 20 gauge soild wire Type K compensating lead.
-These cables would bundled together using a high quality filament taped to prevent separation.
-Some lower quality cables have been constructed using electrical tape which tends to fall apart quickly, or with a smaller gauge wire that is susceptible to over heating.
-TCS can be built at any length, with 50’ and 100’ being most common.
-3 – heater TCS are terminated with 300 Amp Male Camlocks and Type K Male Thermcouple Plugs on one end, and females on the other.
+The standard construction for a 3 – heater TCS would use two welding cables (#2) and a shielded 20 gauge solid wire Type K compensating lead.
+We bundle these cables together using a high-quality filament tape to prevent separation.
+Some lower-quality cable constructions use electrical tape, which tends to fall apart quickly, or use a smaller gauge wire that is susceptible to overheating.
+TCS can be any length, with 50′ and 100′ being most common.
+3 – heater TCS terminate with 300 Amp Male Camlocks and Type K Male Thermocouple Plugs on one end.

-3-Way Splitters are used with 3 – heater TCS to allow heaters to be connected in a parallel circuit.
-They are constructed of 3 x #6 welding cables approximately 4 feet long with 1 x 300 amp male camlock and 3 x 90 amp female camlocks.
+We use 3-Way Splitters with 3 – heater TCS to allow heaters connection in a parallel circuit.
+Their construction is with 3 x #6 welding cables approximately 4-feet long with 1 x 300 amp male camlock and 3 x 90 amp female camlocks.

-Smaller single heater TCS use a #6 welding cable, and are constructed in the same manner as the 3 – heater TCS using 90 amp camlock in place of the larger ones.
+Smaller single heater TCS use a #6 welding cable, and construction is the same as the 3 – heater TCS using 90 amp camlock in place of the larger ones.

 This control unit consists of 2 controlled outputs designed to power a maximum of 3 heaters per output.
-The THM needs 110 volts to run the control system, and a welding machine power supply with a minimum of 300 amp @ 100% Duty Cycle.
-Inverter welding machines are not recommend for use with the THM where PWHT is required without a test run first.
-The lower Open Circuit Voltage of Inverter type welding reduces the output of the heaters, and may not provide sufficient heat for PWHT applications.
+The THM needs 110 volts to run the control system and a welding machine power supply with a minimum of 300 amp @ 100% Duty Cycle.
+We do not recommend inverter welding machines for use with the THM, where PWHT is required without a test run.
+The lower Open Circuit Voltage of Inverter type welding reduces the heaters’ output and may not provide sufficient heat for PWHT applications.

 The Twin Heat Module is available with or without a built-in Temperature Recorder.
 The THM is a favorite among portable welding operations to provide Welding Pre-heat for Heavy Equipment Repair.

-The Heat Treatment Console control unit is typically found with 6 controlled outputs, and a 65-70kva power supply.
-With a 3 Phase 600-550 / 480-440 power supply the console will step down the voltage to 85VAC and increase the available amperage to 135 amps on each output giving the console enough power to run 18 heaters at 100% duty cycle.
+The Heat Treatment Console control unit typically has six controlled outputs and a 65-70kva power supply.
+With a 3 Phase 600-550 / 480-440 power supply, the console will step down the voltage to 85VAC and increase the available amperage to 135 amps on each output, giving the console enough power to run 18 heaters at 100% duty cycle.

-While consoles typically come as 6-ways, are also found built as 9-ways, 12-ways, 18-ways, and 24-ways.
-Consoles can be custom build with any # of output’s, but for the use of 3-phase power and to avoid concerns with phase balancing they are normally built with outputs in multiples of 3.
+While consoles typically come as 6-ways, there are also 9-ways, 12-ways, 18-ways, and 24-ways versions.
+Consoles can be a custom build with any # of output, but for the use of 3-phase power and to avoid concerns with phase balancing, they usually have outputs in multiples of 3.

-These “Rigs” are sometimes trailer mounted, or on a 5-Ton Truck Unit.
-Similarly to the Console they are usually built with outputs in multiple’s of 3.
-12-way, 18-way and 24-way’s are the most common configurations, but they can be custom built as well.
+These “Rigs” are sometimes trailer-mounted or on a 5-Ton Truck Unit.
+Similar to the Console, they usually have outputs in multiples of 3.
+12-way, 18-way and 24-ways are the most common configurations, but they can be custom-built as well.

 The primary difference is that these Rigs come with a self-contained Gen-Set.
-The rigs can have transformers to step down the voltage like consoles, or some times in a less efficient manor the gen-set itself lowers the voltage by using single phase 110 Volts with a voltage reducing regulator.
-Rig’s without transformers generally loose 15-25% of its total KVA potential.
+The rigs can have transformers to step down the voltage like consoles, or sometimes less efficiently, the gen-set itself lowers the voltage by using a single phase 110 Volts with a voltage reducing regulator.
+The rigs without transformers generally lose 15-25% of its total KVA potential.